-The Group made an operating profit of £12.2m (2017: £4.7m).
-This again reflects the significant exceptional gain on Renalytix and other items, without which operating profit would have been £5.8m, still an increase of 23.4%.
-We continue to consider that adjusted earnings before interest, tax, depreciation and amortisation, share-based payments and exceptional items (adjusted EBITDA) is a better measure of the Group's progress because the Board believes it gives clearer comparability of operating performance between periods.
-In 2018 we achieved adjusted EBITDA of £10.7m (2017: £9.3m), an increase of 14.7%.
+The Group generated an operating profit of £5.8m (2018: £12.2m).
+This again reflects the significant exceptional gain on Renalytix and other items in 2018.
+We continue to consider that adjusted earnings before interest, tax, depreciation and amortisation, share-based payments and exceptional items (adjusted EBITDA) is a better measure of the Group's progress as the Board believes it gives a clearer comparison of the operating performance between periods.
+In 2019 we achieved adjusted EBITDA of £12.0m (2018: £10.7m), an increase of 12.5%.
 The calculation of this non-GAAP measure is shown on the face of the income statement.
-It excludes the effect of non-cash share-based payment charges of £0.9m (2017: £1.5m), and exceptional profits of £6.5m (2017: £1.6m).
-The increase in adjusted EBITDA of £1.4m would be higher by £0.2m without the effect of exchange rates, with £1.6m therefore being attributable to improved underlying performance.
+It excludes the effect of non-cash share-based payment charges of £2.1m (2018: £0.9m), and exceptional profits of £0.3m (2018: £6.5m).
+IFRS 16 "Leases", which has been introduced in the Group this year has the effect of moving £0.3m into adjusted EBITDA while having no effect on unadjusted earnings.
+The increase in adjusted EBITDA of £1.3m would be higher by £0.1m without the effect of exchange rates, with £1.1m therefore being attributable to improved underlying performance, excluding the effect of the introduction of IFRS 16.
+This new accounting standard has no effect on the reporting of cashflow.